 This means if you have an increase in, or subsequently start to receive, retirement provision during an AIP, you do not have to report this to the DWP.
 All other income changes affecting your PC entitlement must still be reported as usual.
-Capital and income from an equity release plan count as retirement provision.
+Capital and income from an equity release product count as retirement provision.

-An AIP can be for a fixed period or indefinite if you are over 75.
-Certain events bring an AIP (even an indefinite one) to an end early.
-These include bereavement, separating from a partner, entering a new partnership or going into a care home.
+All remaining AIP's are indefinite.
+Certain events bring an AIP to an end early, even if it was indefinite when set up.
+This includes bereavement, separation, a new partnership, or going into a care home.

-Taking out an equity release plan if you get PC with an AIP
+Taking out an equity release product if you get PC with an AIP

-If you take out an equity release plan while on PC and in an AIP, you do not lose any PC while the AIP continues.
-At the end of the AIP, your entitlement to PC is reassessed and income or capital from the equity release plan is taken into account and can affect entitlement.
+If you take out equity release while on PC and in an AIP, you do not lose any PC while the AIP continues.
+If your AIP ends, your entitlement to PC is reassessed and income or capital from the equity release product is taken into account and can affect entitlement.

-Taking out an equity release plan if you get PC without an AIP
+Taking out an equity release product if you get PC without an AIP

-If you take out an equity release plan while on PC and not in an AIP, you must report the change in circumstances to the DWP.
-Equity release income or capital is taken into account in the means test and, in most cases, your PC is reduced or you might lose it altogether.
+If you take out equity release while on PC and not in an AIP, you must report the change in circumstances to the DWP.
+Equity release income or capital is taken fully into account in the means test and, in most cases, the amount of your PC award is reduced or you might lose it altogether.